 Renovation

-Renovation refers to restoring or updating an existing structure, focusing on reviving the original condition or making it new without altering its fundamental design.
+Renovation refers to restoring or updating an existing structure.
+In this process, you are focusing on reviving the original condition or making it new without altering its fundamental design.
 Common renovation activities include painting walls, refinishing floors, replacing fixtures and hardware, and updating electrical and plumbing systems.
-An example of renovation would be repainting and updating the hardware in a 1960s kitchen or refinishing the original hardwood floors in a vintage home.
+For example, if you want to repaint and update the hardware in your 1960s kitchen or refinish the original hardwood floors in your vintage home, then we can say that you’re making a renovation.

 Remodeling